databio/markmeld/docs/target_factories.md

 # Target factories

 Target factories^1 are functions that generate targets programatically.
 Without target factories, every target must be specified individually in your `_markmeld.yaml` config file.
-With target factories, you can programatically add targets however you want, such as from an external data source or a list of files in a directory.
-Target factories provide a very powerful way to produce a lot of targets with very little effort.
+With target factories, you can add multiple targets with a single definition.
+These targets are added programatically using a function call .
+For example, a target factory could build targets from an external data source, or a list of files in a directory.
+Target factories provide a powerful way to produce a lot of targets with very little effort.

 ## Example use case

-Say I have a folder with a bunch of `.md` files and I'd like to build a PDF for each of them.
-I want to build each one independently, not all at once, so a [multi-output target](/multi_output_targets) is not the right answer -- I need a separate target for each file.
+Say I have a folder with a bunch of `.md` files and I'd like to build a separate PDF for each one.
+If I want a single target that builds all the PDFs at once, I could use a [multi-output target](/multi_output_targets).
+But if I want to build each one independently, I need a separate target for each file.
 I could add each target to the `_markmeld.yaml` file and that would work, but wouldn't it be nice if I could somehow just say, "I want every markdown file in this folder to be its own target", and then leave it at that?
-This way, I could add a new target to the project by just adding a new `.md` file to the folder -- no change would be required in `_markmeld.yaml`.
+That's what target factories do.
+With a target factory, I could add a new target to the project by just adding a new `.md` file to the folder -- no change would be required in `_markmeld.yaml`.

 ## How to use target factories

 There are built-in target factories and custom target factories.
-You can use a built-in factory with no further requirement.
+You can use built-in factories with no further prerequisites.

 ### 1. Built-in target factories